 The Dallas Morning News carried articles about and ads for Somerville Law School and Dixie University.
+The ad (above) is from Fort Worth Star-Telegram.

 In 1928 Charles Laverne Somerville, a Missouri native and former Texas oil worker, returned to Texas and opened a law school in Wichita Falls.
 His teaching experience in Missouri led him to believe that students could be trained to read at a much faster rate with greater comprehension.
 This “triple speed method” of teaching led to advertising claims that students could complete a law degree in much less time than was required in traditional law schools.
 Thus he was able to expand Somerville Law School into six Texas cities—including Dallas in 1931.
 Advertisements suggested that one could obtain a law degree in one year and that one could do so in day classes, night classes or by correspondence.